Virtual School for children in care and previously in care

 Information for parents/carers

 - Children Previously in Care Pupil Premium Plus Grant

 - Personal Education Plans and Personal Opportunities Plan (aimed at Young People in Care 16+)

 - Network for Adopters in Brighton & Hove Schools - school based group for parents (PDF 83KB)

 - Adoption Support Fund - a national grant to fund therapeutic support for families through adoption and Special Guardianship Orders

 - Adoption Support Passport - a list of services and ways to access support for you and your family

-- Spotlight on Adoption support practice in B&H schools 2015 (PDF 34KB)
+- Spotlight on adoption support practice in Brighton and Hove Schools (PDF 124KB)

 - Early Learning Free Entitlement and Early Years Pupil Premium - Children in Care and Previously in Care

-- Priority School Admissions - for Children in Care and Previously in Care (see links to Primary & Secondary school admissions booklets)
+- Priority School Admissions - for Children in Care and Previously in Care (see links to Primary & Secondary school admissions booklet)